 - All site entrance fees

-- All wages for international and local guides
+- All wages for international and local guides / teachers

-- The program fee does not include:
+- The program cost does not include:

 - International airfare